ipmillar/story-points/README.md

  Compatibility

-    Compatible with Foundry VTT v10–v13.
+    Compatible with Foundry VTT v10–v13+.

-    Does not require SocketLib or any dependencies.
+    Does not require any dependencies.

  Credit